 With the deodorant recipe nailed, I went on to finish formulating a lotion recipe—a combination of almond oil, emulsifying wax, vegetable glycerin, and olive oil.
 Next came scent exploration.
-Our laundry room closet filled up with tiny half ounce bottles of essential oils of every variety.
-With smells wafting from the closed doors, just walking into the room was a sensory experience.
+Our laundry room closet filled up with tiny half-ounce bottles of essential oils of every variety.
+With smells wafting from behind the closed doors, just walking into the room was a sensory experience.
 Whenever friends came over, I’d ask them to smell one oil, and then one added to another, and on and on.
 I learned that some oils were much more potent than others; that some were more polarizing while others were crowd-pleasing; and that some mixed well with my formulas, while others fell flat.
-After countless rounds of experimenting, for the deodorant, I chose just one: cedarwood.
-It was an affordable and differentiating essential oil and one that I absolutely loved, both because I personally prefer woody scents and because it was so different from anything else used in deodorant at the time.
+After countless rounds of experimenting, I chose just one for the deodorant: cedarwood.
+It was an affordable and differentiating essential oil, and one that I absolutely loved, both because I personally prefer woody scents, and because it was so different from anything else used in deodorant at the time.
 It felt unexpected, unique, and appealing—especially for the Pacific Northwest area, known for its expansive, beautiful forests.

 With the lotions, I imagined people wanting a variety of scents, so I got playful with more options.
 I expected people would want a citrus option, so I chose grapefruit.
 Lavender’s popular, but I wanted to be different, so I added cypress.
-Plus a “rainy day” rosemary (inspired by spring in Portland), sweet orange patchouli, and fragrance-free.
+I also made a “rainy day” rosemary (inspired by spring in Portland), sweet orange patchouli, and a fragrance-free option.
 With each, I was careful to achieve what I considered the perfect amount of scent—not too subtle, but not overwhelming.

 And just like that, nearly six months after attending Cheryl’s shampoo class, I had my first line of products.